 Subaru Theft & Safety in Australia

-Key facts about Subaru vehicle security and safety performance in Australia.
+Key facts about Subaru vehicle security and safety performance for Australian owners.

 🔒 Subaru Theft Risk in Australia

-Most Subaru models have a moderate theft risk in Australia.
-The WRX is a notable exception - its popularity among younger enthusiasts and strong second-hand demand make it a higher theft target.
+Most Subaru models have moderate theft risk in Australia.
+The WRX is a notable exception - its popularity among enthusiasts and strong used-market demand make it a higher theft target.
 Standard AWD models like the Forester and Outback are less commonly targeted.
-Check Australian Police data for the latest stolen vehicle statistics.
+Check the NMVTRC for current theft statistics.

-• WRX and STI models have higher theft risk due to demand
+• WRX models have elevated theft risk due to strong demand among younger demographics

-• Standard Subaru models (Forester, Outback, XV) have moderate theft risk
+• Standard Subaru models (Forester, Outback, Crosstrek) have moderate theft risk

 • Factory immobilisers are standard on all modern Subaru models

-• Aftermarket alarms and GPS trackers may reduce WRX premiums
+• Aftermarket GPS trackers and steering locks may reduce WRX premiums

-Subaru has an excellent safety record, with EyeSight driver assist technology standard across most of the range.
-Standard AWD also contributes to active safety in wet and slippery conditions.
+Subaru has an excellent safety record in Australia.
+EyeSight driver-assist technology is standard across most of the range, and standard AWD contributes to active safety in wet and slippery conditions.

 • Subaru Outback (2021+): 5-star ANCAP rating